Gristedes

-Gristedes is a New York City–based chain of supermarkets.
+Gristedes is an American chain of supermarkets based in New York City.
 It serves a mostly urban customer base.

 History

 Gristede Brothers: 1891–1987

 Charles Gristede and his brother Diedrich came to the United States from Germany in 1888, found work in grocery stores, and in 1891 opened a tiny gaslit store at 42nd Street and Second Avenue in Manhattan.
 This site was then far uptown from the central shopping area, but close to housewives who walked or rode in private carriages to the store.
 A second store opened in Harlem—then a middle-class white neighborhood—in 1896.
 The business flourished and expanded, reaching suburban Westchester County in 1920 and Connecticut in 1926.
 Gristede Brothers also opened a wine and liquor store in Manhattan in 1933.
 When Charles Gristede died in 1948, the chain consisted of 141 stores in Manhattan, the Bronx, Westchester, and Connecticut.
 In 1956 it opened its first Long Island store, in Garden City.

 In Manhattan, Gristede Brothers remained concentrated on the more affluent East Side, where it specialized in personal service and gourmet items and charged premium prices.
 It shipped items to customers around the world, including, for example, a Greek who wanted melons sent to him in Paris by air freight.
 The company had annual sales of about $60 million and 115 stores in all—including six liquor stores in Connecticut—when it was sold in 1968 to The Southland Corporation, owner of the 7-Eleven convenience store chain, for Southland stock valued at $11.5 million.